una/una.github.io/_posts/2014-11-18-open-source-design.md

 Finally, watch this really awesome [video](https://www.youtube.com/watch?v=djf8sLjtbzU) on Open Source Design by Garth Braithwaite.

 <blockquote>Now, that was a lot of things.
-Join the conversation on the #opensourcedesign IRC channel or on [DATE] [LOCATION] for a public open source chat forum</blockquote>
+Join the conversation on the #opensourcedesign IRC channel and post about #opensourcedesign on the Twittersphere.</blockquote>